 André Trocmé: It seemed that he had planned a long speech but was forced by circumstances to keep his thoughts to himself.

 So Minister Lamirand and his entourage processed on to the banquet that had been prepared for him.
 It was held on the grounds of a YMCA camp with nothing but picnic tables for seating.
 And the servers were the local girl scouts, one of whom was André’s 13-year-old daughter Nelly.
-While serving the minister a bowl of soup, she accidentally spilled it on his shoulder.
+While serving the minister a bowl of soup, she accidentally spilled a bit on his shoulder.
 The incident was the perfect encapsulation of how little effort the people of Le Chambon were willing to put in for this guest that had been foisted upon them.

 After the banquet, it was time to head to the church, where Minister Lamirand was to join the village in worship.
 But André and his assistant pastor — a man named Edouard Theis — had refused to preach.
 So another pastor was brought in from outside the village to conduct the sermon.